WithoutHaste/WithoutHaste.DataFiles/README.md

 Uses [Semantic Versioning 2.0.0](https://semver.org/).

 Initial Release - v1.0.0 under development:
-_For WithoutHaste.DataFiles only_
+- Includes namespaces DotNet and Markdown only
-- Support for parsing Visual Studio XML documentation files and assembly information.
+- Support for extracting Visual Studio XML documentation files and assembly information.
 - Support for creating Markdown files.
 - Install with NuGet
 - Includes builds for all .Net frameworks from 2.0 through 4.7.2